 This reserve fund provides was established for projects that help reduce carbon emissions from municipal operations.
-This fund will be drawn down in favour of the Climate Action Fund.

 Sub Regional Parks:

 This reserve is funded from contributions made by developers during the subdivision process and may be used to purchase or develop parks of this type.